[Irene-Amelia.com previews the forensic analysis, documentary,

 World War Two years, Attorney Irene Rutherford O'Crowley cooperated with the U.S. justice department and one Monsignor James

-Francis Kelley of Rumson, New Jersey, with an arrangement for Amelia to be able to assume the still-extant identity of Attorney
+Francis Kelley of Rumson, New Jersey, with an arrangement for Amelia to be able to assume the still-extant identity value

-Irene's niece, Irene Craigmile for Amelia to use after the war years.
+of Attorney Irene's niece, Irene Craigmile for Amelia to apply to herself after the war years.

-caused him to make up the things he said about his good friend, Irene having been previously known as Amelia Earhart.
-Those
+have caused him to make up the things he said about his late friend, Irene having been previously known as Amelia Earhart.

-who he spoke to about it, though, insisted he was lucid while doing so, and the forensic analysis itself later revealed he
+Those who he spoke to about it, though, insisted he was lucid while doing so, and the forensic analysis itself later revealed

 Amelia's Life As Irene

-After Major Gervais pegged Mrs. Bolam for who she used
+When Joe Gervais pegged Mrs. Bolam for who she used to

-sued the publisher of the book, McGraw-Hill, the book's author, Joe Klaas, and she sued Joe Gervais as well, whose research
+sued the publisher of the book, McGraw-Hill, the book's author, Joe Klaas, and she sued Joe Gervais as well, whose assertion

-material the book was largely based on.
-It's worth recalling here how in 1965, even though she had agreed to meet again with
+It's worth recalling here how in 1965, even though Mrs. Bolam had agreed to

 Her lawsuit reached the New York Supreme Court and lasted

 five years.
-Mrs. Bolam's Attorney, Benedict Ginsberg, who had once worked for Robert F. Kennedy, sought one million dollars
+Mrs. Bolam's Attorney, Benedict Ginsberg, who had once worked for Robert F. Kennedy, sought 1.5 million dollars

 in damages.
 Except Mrs. Bolam, who had not been involved in the book's writing process, did not sue the publisher and authors